You Think With the World, Not Just Your Brain

 Among philosophers, biologists, and cognitive scientists, this nightmare is an exciting new field of study, known as embodied or extended cognition: broadly, the theory that what we think of as brain processes can take place outside of the brain.
 In some cases, this isn’t a particularly radical idea.
 The octopus, for instance, has a bizarre and miraculous mind, sometimes inside its brain, sometimes extending beyond it in sucker-tipped trails.
 Neurons are spread throughout its body; the creature has more of them in its arms than in its brain itself.
 It’s possible that each arm might be, to some extent, an independently thinking creature, all of which are collapsed into an octopean superconsciousness in times of danger.
 Embodied cognition, though, tells us that we’re all more octopus-like than we realize.
 Our minds are not like the floating conceptual “I” imagined by Descartes.
 We’re always thinking with, and inseparable from, our bodies.

 The body codes how the brain works, more than the brain controls the body.
 When we walk—whether taking a pleasant afternoon stroll, or storming off in tears, or trying to sneak into a stranger’s house late at night, with intentions that seem to have exploded into our minds from some distant elsewhere—the brain might be choosing where each foot lands, but the way in which it does so is always constrained by the shape of our legs.
 We can’t ever stalk like a creature with triple-jointed legs, or sulk in the dejected crawl of a millipede, or stride with a giraffe’s airy gangly indifference.
 The way in which the brain approaches the task of walking is already coded by the physical layout of the body—and as such, wouldn’t it make sense to think of the body as being part of our decision-making apparatus?
 The mind is not simply the brain, as a generation of biological reductionists, clearing out the old wreckage of what had once been the soul, once insisted.
 It’s not a kind of software being run on the logical-processing unit of the brain.
 It’s bigger, and richer, and grosser, in every sense.
 It has joints and sinews.
-The rarefied rational mind sweats and shits; this body, this mound of eventually-rotting flesh, is really you.
+The rarefied rational mind sweats and shits; this body, this mound of eventually rotting flesh, is really you.

 That’s embodied cognition.
 Extended cognition is stranger.